Terry Rodgers: Critical response

 Terry Rodgers is a realist known for his contemporary character studies.
 While his earlier paintings often contemplated personal and family relationships in brightly lit outdoor settings wrought with pale, intense, high-keyed colors, his recent paintings conjure up a vision of the private nightlife of America's privileged youth.
 Widely exhibited in the U.S. and Europe and noted for their subtle social commentary.
 Rodgers’ complex compositions emphasize the detachment of his characters: the eye can trace the angles and curves of their intersecting bodies on the painting’s surface, but their gazes almost all diverge from each other.
 They seem to share the disappointment of F. Scott Fitzgerald's hollow glamour seekers and the bourgeois ennui mined by Eric Fischl and David Salle.

 Cutting edge art and the figurative is again avant-garde in the paintings by Terry Rodgers.
 The viewer is at the same time a voyeur and a guest at the party, but an existential calm reigns in the paintings.
 Rodgers is a master of composition.
 His strange parties are, despite all their photographic qualities, put together like a painting by Rubens.

-There is also a troubled insouciance in his characters despite the appearance of living out a seeming fantasy – the clothes, the looks and lounging in the midst of a quasi-orgy fest – there is something fragile and complex about his characters.
+His characters are often depicted with a sense of troubled insouciance.
+Despite settings that suggest a fantasy of hedonistic living—emphasized through fashion, physical appearance, and scenes of indulgent social gatherings—they are portrayed as fragile and psychologically complex.